Editor's choice: First Down Funding business loans

-The franchisor.
-Many franchisors have in-house financing for specific amounts of debt.
-Franchisors typically specify how much you can borrow, the length of your repayment term and other conditions of your loan, which can vary greatly among franchisors.
+Many franchisors have in-house financing for their franchisees.
+Franchisors typically specify how much you can borrow, the length of your repayment term and other conditions of your loan.
+Because there's no set standard, your exact loan options — if your franchisor offers loans at all — will vary greatly.

-Venture capitalists and angel investors.
-While these avenues are generally thought of for avant-garde startups, you could obtain funding for franchising as well.
-Investors require surrendering a percentage of ownership to the person or people providing you financial assistance.
-Compare business loans versus investors.
+While these avenues are generally thought of for unattached startups, you could obtain funding for franchising as well.
+Angel investors require surrendering a percentage of ownership to the person or people providing you financial assistance.
+But before you get involved with an investor, be clear what the terms are — and how it may impact your contract with your franchisor.

 $1 million–$2 million